mpaldridge/mpaldridge.github.io/docs/_posts/2023-01-10-sums-powers-ii.md

 I was vaguely aware that the Bernoulli numbers were involved somewhere here, but I've never really liked the Bernoulli numbers, as they were defined through [some baffling formula](https://mathworld.wolfram.com/BernoulliNumber.html) I could never remember, whose relationship to the sums of powers was totally opaque.
 But the exposition of Conway and Guy (not, I don't think, orginal to them) makes everything so much clearer.

-You'll have noticed that I wrote the sequence of Bernoulli numbers as $B^0, B^1, B^2, \dots$, rather than the more usual notation for a sequence $b_0, B_1, B_2, \dots$.
-This is because it's often very convenience to write equations *as if* the Bernoulli numbers were powers of some object $B$.
+You'll have noticed that I wrote the sequence of Bernoulli numbers as $B^0, B^1, B^2, \dots$, rather than the more usual notation for a sequence $B_0, B_1, B_2, \dots$.
+This is because it's often convenient to write equations *as if* the Bernoulli numbers were powers of some object $B$.
 They are, of course, *not* powers of any number $B$, so we must take care to interpret our equations properly: we must first expand any brackets to get a "polynomial", and then treat that "polynomial" as an equation in the Bernoulli numbers.

 Let's define the Bernoulli numbers and see our first example of this "power" notation together.

 **Definition.** *The Bernoulli numbers $(B^k)$ are defined first by $B^0 = 1$ (as one would expect for a "power"), and then by satisfying the equation $(B-1)^k = B^k$ for $k \geq 2$.*

 What a simple and easy-to-remember equation!
 Let's see what it means.
-The first case is
+The first case is the $k = 2$ equation,

 $$(B-1)^2 = B^2 . $$